Alessandro-Dodon/portfolio_optimization/README.md

   The efficient frontier is computed numerically using SLSQP, both with and without short-selling.
 A second version includes **custom constraints** (e.g., minimum/maximum weight per asset, limited short exposure) to reflect practical investment policies.

 - **Monte Carlo Experiment 1**
   A large number of portfolios are randomly generated using Dirichlet and truncated normal distributions.
-This experiment approximates the efficient frontier and compares it to constrained optimization results.
+This experiment approximates the efficient frontier and provides insight into how simulated portfolios compare to those found through constrained optimization.

 - **Monte Carlo Experiment 2**
   Multiple random subsets of 5 stocks each are analyzed to show how diversification (or lack thereof) impacts risk–return characteristics under both long-only and short-selling conditions.